plu/TuistCacheProfile/README.md

 ```

 * Expected behaviour: `Path` is included as source code.
-* Actuel behaviour: `Path` is included as source code.
+* Actual behaviour: `Path` is included as source code.